powerjiayun/OneXray/README.md

 ### Why is there no self-installable pkg or dmg package?

 When distributing packages outside the Mac App Store, you need to use the **Developer ID Installer** and **Developer ID Application** certificates.
 Unfortunately, these two certificates do not support signing Network Extension plugins.

+## Contribution

+If this project is helpful to you, you can consider contributing to this project in the following ways.

+1. Give this project a star.

+2. Translate the app's UI text [l10n](https://github.com/OneXray/l10n) .

+3. Translate the app's documentation [onexray.com](https://github.com/OneXray/onexray.com) .

+4. Share your routing settings [Routing](https://github.com/OneXray/Routing) .